Intent: Why do we teach what we teach?

 We Achieve this by:

-- In Key Stage 3, all pupils access the full breadth of curriculum so that they are able to meet the National Curriculum and make informed choices about Key Stage 4.
+In Key Stage 3, all pupils access the full breadth of curriculum so that they can meet the National Curriculum and make informed choices about Key Stage 4

 Knowledge rich